Egbert B. Brown: Civil War

 In August 1861, Brown was commissioned as the lieutenant colonel of the 7th Missouri Volunteer Infantry Regiment.
 He resigned this position in May 1862 to become a brigadier general of the Missouri State Militia (Union).
 He was appointed as a brigadier general of U.S. volunteers to rank from November 29, 1862.

 Brown's duties primarily involved suppressing Confederate guerrillas and opposing raids from Arkansas and the Indian Territory.
 Among the high points of his career were two victories over Joseph Shelby, at the Second Battle of Springfield (1863) during Marmaduke's first raid, and at Marshall, Missouri, during Shelby's Great Raid of 1863.
 Brown was severely wounded in the shoulder at Springfield and lost the use of an arm.
 He commanded the District of Central Missouri during 1863 and through 1864.

 Although successful in many engagements, Brown was criticized by some for lack of vigor.
 This came to a head during Sterling Price's 1864 raid of Missouri.
-At the Battle of Westport, Union Maj.
-Gen. Alfred Pleasonton relieved Brown of command and arrested him for failing to promptly obey an order to attack.
+At the Battle of Westport, Union Major General Alfred Pleasonton relieved Brown of command and arrested him for failing to promptly obey an order to attack.
 Brown then assumed command of the District of Rolla in January 1865 until the end of the war.